+The publication of VAPORIZED established Tercek as an authority on the process of dematerialization into software.
+Today this process is driving accelerating change in every industry.
+In the media industry, where dematerialization began, Tercek has long been recognized as a thought leader.
 In 2009, he was named one of the “25 Executives to Watch” by Digital Media Wire.
 Variety has named him one of the “Digital Dozen” most influential players in new media.
-The Industry Standard dubbed him a “TV Anarchist”.
+The Industry Standard dubbed him the “TV Anarchist”.

-Tercek has served in executive leadership roles at major media companies, most recently as President of Digital Media at OWN: The Oprah Winfrey Network, and previously as Senior Vice President of Digital Media at Sony Pictures Entertainment and earlier as Creative Director at MTV: Music Television.
-He also co-founded five startup ventures, including 7th Level, Inc which went public in 1993.
+Tercek led the process of digital change in executive leadership roles at major media companies.
+Until 2010 he was President of Digital Media at OWN: The Oprah Winfrey Network.
+Previously he served as the first Senior Vice President of Digital Media at Sony Pictures Entertainment, and earlier, he was a Creative Director at MTV: Music Television.
+He also understands the dynamics of startup companies, having co-founded five new ventures, including 7th Level, Inc, a pioneering game publisher that went public in 1993.

-Mr Tercek has provided strategic insight and advice to many companies seeking to enter the networked entertainment market, including: Nokia, Motorola, AMD, MSN, Sony Computer Entertainment, Taito, Bandai Networks, Siegel and Gale, CMP Media Group, VNU Media Group, and The Anthony Robbins Companies.
-He has served as an advisor to several successful startups, including BrightCove, Sulake Labs/Habbo Hotel, M.Metrics (acquired by Comscore), MediaCode/Muse.net (acquired by Yahoo) and NevenVision (acquired by Google).
+Today Mr Tercek is the founder and CEO of General Creativity, a strategic advisory firm that provides insight and advice to corporations as they contend with digital transformation and the process of dematerialization into software.
+His client roster includes: IBM, Google, JD Power, Microsoft, Reed Exhibitions, NBC Universal, AT&T, WarnerMedia, PBS, HPE, Nokia, Motorola, AMD, MSN, Sony Computer Entertainment, Taito, Bandai Networks, Siegel and Gale, Deloitte, EY, PwC, CMP Media Group, VNU Media Group and GS1 US.
+He has also served as an advisor to several successful startups, including BrightCove, M.Metrics (acquired by Comscore), MediaCode/Muse.net (acquired by Yahoo) and NevenVision (acquired by Google).

-He has supervised new media strategy and the creation of online programs for many of the world’s leading motivational speakers and authors, including Anthony Robbins, Oprah Winfrey, Suze Orman, Dr Mehmet Oz, Elizabeth Lesser, Jean Chatsky, David Bach, Marcus Buckingham, Deepak Chopra, Debbie Ford, and Martha Beck.
+He has developed digital media strategy and the creation of online programs for many of the world’s leading motivational speakers and personal growth experts, including Oprah Winfrey, Suze Orman, Dr Mehmet Oz, Elizabeth Lesser, Jean Chatsky, David Bach, Marcus Buckingham, Deepak Chopra, Debbie Ford, Anthony Robbins and Martha Beck.

-His entertainment credits include some of the most successful interactive titles on digital platforms, including Oprah Winfrey’s Live Your Best Life live web casts, Jeopardy Online and Wheel of Fortune Online, the bestselling Monty Python CD ROM series, and award-winning mobile content based on media brands from CBS Sports, World Poker Tour, Marvel Entertainment, 20thCentury Fox, Warner Bros, Paramount Pictures, Hasbro, Activision and many more.
+His entertainment credits include some of the most successful interactive titles on digital platforms, including Oprah Winfrey’s Live Your Best Life streaming webcasts, the web games Jeopardy Online and Wheel of Fortune Online, the bestselling Monty Python CD ROM series, and numerous award-winning mobile content based on media brands from CBS Sports, World Poker Tour, Marvel Entertainment, 20thCentury Fox, Warner Bros, Paramount Pictures, Hasbro, Activision and many more.

 To design interactive products, Mr Tercek draws upon his broad experience as a television director, game designer, artist, and educator.